 - They can become a nuisance or produce toxins during conditions that favor cyanobacteria growth.

-- Ideal conditions for bloom formation are lots of nutrients in the water, sunlight, and warm stagnant water, and stagnant water.
+- Ideal conditions for bloom formation are lots of nutrients in the water, sunlight, and warm stagnant water.

 Clark County has several lakes that are prone to algal blooms year-round, while others may have a problem only sporadically.
 It’s always important to be aware of current conditions and vigilant when recreating in areas prone to algal blooms.